 Karla’s love for singing started first with a love for words and the power of their expression.
-As a young girl, she would spend Saturday mornings writing little stories and the afternoons transcribing lyrics from favorites in her parents’ eclectic album collection – Nancy Wilson, Barbra Streisand, Sammy Davis Jr., Billie Holiday, the Fifth Dimension, Aretha Franklin, and more.
-Karla and her cousin put on shows for relatives at family gatherings, but her first taste of performing for a “real” audience came at age 10, when she sang a solo during a grade-school choral concert.
+As a young girl growing up in the suburbs west of St. Louis, she often would spend Saturday mornings writing little stories.
+Many afternoons would find her listening to favorites in her parents' eclectic album collection, singing along.
+Attracted to the stories told, she transcribed lyrics sung by Nancy Wilson, Billie Holiday, Barbra Streisand, Sammy Davis Jr., the Fifth Dimension, Aretha Franklin, and more.
+At family gatherings, she and her cousin put on shows.
+Her first taste of performing for a “real” audience came at age 10, when she sang a solo during a grade-school choral concert.

-While in college, Karla began singing with the St. Louis Jazz Quartet, a group featuring beloved jazz vocalist Jeanne Trevor, an early mentor.
-Karla soon began working regularly with St. Louis’ top groups.
+While in college, Karla began singing with Gateway Jazz Ensemble.
+The venerable St. Louis band featured beloved jazz vocalist Jeanne Trevor, an early mentor.
+Karla soon began working regularly with other top groups in her hometown.
 In the early 2000s, she was lead vocalist in combos led by internationally acclaimed bassist Tom Kennedy, whose credits include such greats as Rosemary Clooney, Freddie Hubbard, Mike Stern, Lee Ritenour, Ben Vereen, Dave Weckl.
 An invaluable experience, it helped pave the way when a 2005 move to the Pacific Northwest landed Karla in Portland, Oregon’s, celebrated jazz scene.

 In Portland, Karla began working with players such as Randy Porter (Diane Schuur, Gino Vanelli, Madelaine Eastman), Bobby Torres (Joe Cocker, Etta James, Tom Jones), Steve Christofferson (Nancy King), Todd Strait (Kevin Mahogany, Eldar, Karrin Allyson), Mark Simon (Leroy Vinnegar), Mike Horsfall (Chuck Redd, Pink Martini, Rebecca Kilgore), and more.
 She became a regularly featured artist at the city’s jazz rooms and performed at events such as the Oregon Coast Jazz Party, Cathedral Park Jazz Festival, Bite of Oregon Festival, and Portland Jazz Festival.